Continuum limit of critical inhomogeneous random graphs: Introduction

 \section{Introduction}

-Motivated by applications and empirical data, the last few years have seen tremendous interest in formulating and studying inhomogeneous random graph models, estimating the parameters in the model from data, and studying dynamic processes such as epidemics on such models, see e.g. \cite{albert2002statistical,newman2003structure,van2009random,durrett2007random,BBSJOR07,chung2006complex} and the references therein.
+Motivated by applications and empirical data, the last few years have seen a tremendous interest in formulating and studying a wide array of random graph models, estimating the parameters in the model from data, and studying dynamic processes such as epidemics on such models to gain insight into real-world systems, see e.g. \cite{albert2002statistical,newman2003structure,van2009random,durrett2007random,BBSJOR07,chung2006complex} and the references therein.
 In such random graph models different vertices have different propensities for connecting to other vertices.
 To fix ideas consider the main model analyzed in this work:

-{\bf Rank one model:} This version of the model was introduced by Norros and Reittu \cite{norros2006conditionally,BBSJOR07} (with a variant arising in the work of Aldous in the construction of the standard multiplicative coalescent \cite{aldous1997brownian}).
+{\bf Rank-one model:} This version of the model was introduced by Norros and Reittu \cite{norros2006conditionally,BBSJOR07} (with a variant arising in the work of Aldous in the construction of the standard multiplicative coalescent \cite{aldous1997brownian}), and is sometimes referred to as the Norros-Reittu model.
 We construct a random graph on the vertex set $[n] = \set{1,2,\ldots, n}$ as follows.
 Each vertex $i\in [n]$ has an associated weight $w_i\geq 0$.
 Think of this as the propensity of the vertex to form friendships (form edges) in a network.
 Write $\vw = (w_i)_{i\in [n]}$ for the vector of weights and let $l_n = \sum_{i=1}^n w_i$ be the sum of these weights.
 The weights actually form a triangular array $\vw = \vw^{\sss(n)} = (w_i^{\sss(n)} : i \in [n])$, but we will omit $n$ in the notation.
 Taking the weight sequence $\vw$ as input, the random graph is constructed as follows.
 Define probabilities $p_{ij} := 1-\exp(-w_i w_j/l_n)$.
-Construct the random graph $\cG_n^{\nr}(\vw)$ by putting an edge $\set{i,j}$ between vertices $i,j$ with probability $p_{ij}$, independent across edges.
+Construct the random graph $\cG_n^{\nr}(\vw)$ by putting an edge $\set{i,j}$ between vertices $i,j$ with probability $p_{ij}$, independently across edges.

-This is an important example of the general class of inhomogeneous random graphs analyzed by Bollobas, Janson and Riordan \cite{BBSJOR07}.
-This model is also closely related to two other famous models of inhomogeneous random graphs (and in fact shown to be asymptotically equivalent in a number of settings \cite{janson2010asymptotic})
+This is an important example of the general class of inhomogeneous random graphs analyzed by Bollob\'as, Janson and Riordan \cite{BBSJOR07}.
+In Section \ref{sec:mot} below, we describe in more detail why this model forms the key to understanding the critical regime in a wide array of other models including the configuration model and inhomogeneous random graph models modulated via a general kernel.
+At this stage let it suffice to say this model is also closely related to two other famous models of inhomogeneous random graphs (and in fact shown to be asymptotically equivalent in a number of settings \cite{janson2010asymptotic}).

 \begin{enumeratea} \item {\bf Chung-Lu model \cite{chung2002average,chung2002connected,chung2006complex}:} Given the set of weights $\vw$ as above, here one attaches edges independently with probability